 Murrumbateman Field Days is a true country experience for the whole family.
-Attracting over 20,000 visitors, throughout the 500+ exhibits you will discover food and wine, antique and modern farm machinery, shearing, live music, helicopter rides, horses, cattle, sheep, sheepdogs, alpacas and plenty of activities for kids of all ages.
-There’ll be a special Under 5s area on the Oval with pony rides, face painting, a nearby farmyard petting zoo and bubble soccer.
-The Rural Fire Service will have their Inflatable Smoke House on site to demonstrate the dangers of smoke in a fire, teaching kids fire safety and an exhibit providing everything you need to know about snakes – necessary in the country!
+Attracting over 20,000 visitors, throughout the 500+ exhibits you will discover food and wine, farm machinery, shearing, live music, helicopter rides, animals and plenty of activities for kids.
+There’ll be a special Under 5s area on the oval with pony rides, face painting, a nearby farmyard petting zoo.
+The Rural Fire Service will have their Inflatable Smoke House on site to demonstrate the dangers of smoke in a fire, teaching kids fire safety.
+There’s also an exhibit providing everything you need to know about snakes – necessary in the country!

 When: 4 – 5 November 2017